SollyBunny/ddnet/README.md

 // var e, f = d // no list deconstruction print(d[0] + to_string(d[1])) // explicit to_string required for string concat
 var bass = "ba" + "s" + "s"
-var ass = bass.substr(1, -1) // both indecies required, use -1 for end
+var ass = bass.substr(1, -1) // both indices required, use -1 for end
 if (a == b) { // brackets required
 	print("this will never happen") // output
 } else if (c == "strings") { // string comparison